 Now that you’ve made the best pompom ever, what do you do with it?
 Well the possibilities are endless my friend!

 You can make a wreath, a pompom tassel for your purse, adorn a pair of otherwise sad shoes, embellish a pillow or throw, create a fun headband, string them into a garland, or make a pair of earrings.
-Visit my pompom Pinterest board for ideas and inspiration.
+Visit my pompom Pinterest board for ideas and inspiration and be sure to follow me on Instagram for more crafts, DIY projects and ideas.